HariHaran1214/first-contributions/README.md

 You could join our slack team if you need any help or have any questions.
 [Join slack team](https://join.slack.com/t/firstcontributors/shared_invite/zt-1hg51qkgm-Xc7HxhsiPYNN3ofX2_I8FA).

+Password authentication problem:

+ GitHub has recently changed their authentication process and now requires a personal access token to push code to a repository.
+Personal access tokens are like a password, but they can be generated and revoked by the user, and can be scoped to specific permissions.

+The error message you received is likely indicating that your Git client is trying to use your password to authenticate with GitHub's servers, but GitHub no longer supports password-based authentication.

+The links you provided are good resources for resolving this issue.
+The first link is the official GitHub documentation for creating a personal access token, which provides detailed instructions on how to create a token and how to use it with Git.
+The second link is a LinkedIn tutorial that also provides some guidance on how to fix the problem.

+You can also follow these steps:

+Go to your GitHub profile settings
+Click on Developer Settings
+Click on Personal access tokens
+Click on Generate token
+Give your token a name and set the expiration date Select the scopes for the token, and then click on Generate token You will be shown the token once.
+Save it somewhere safe.
+Once you have your token, you can use it in place of your password when prompted for authentication by Git.

+It's a good idea to keep your token secret and use it only on the devices you trust.
 Now let's get you started with contributing to other projects.
 We've compiled a list of projects with easy issues you can get started on.
 Check out [the list of projects in the web app](https://firstcontributions.github.io/#project-list).

 ### [Additional material](additional-material/git_workflow_scenarios/additional-material.md)